 - 1. Log in as service. - 2.
 Turn on the laser. - 3.
-Display a test pattern, such as DC4K 17 L Point, to locate the center of the screen. - 4.
+Display a test pattern, such as DC4K 17 L Point or DC2K 17 L Point, to locate the center of the - 4.
 In the left navigation menu, select Laser Settings > Laser Power/LiteLOC Setup. - 5.
 To begin modifying the settings, select Display White Test Pattern. - 6.
 From the Laser File list, select the laser file to edit. - 7.
-For external chiller-based projectors only, set the maximum expected humidity.

-The projector uses this information and the ambient temperature to determine the optimum Chiller set temperature. - 8.
 In the White Coordinates dialog, set the required white point.
-For a typical cinema setup, the white point is DCI white x=0.314 and y=0.351. - 9.
-Select Apply. - 10.
-Set the brightness levels as required for your projection environment and allow the projector to stabilize for a few minutes. - System stability may be affected if you set a power level below the minimum power level recommended. - 11.
+For a typical cinema setup, the white point is DCI white x=0.314 and y=0.351. - 8.
+Select Apply. - 9.
+Set the brightness levels as required for your projection environment and allow the projector to stabilize for a few minutes. - System stability may be affected if you set a power level below the minimum power level recommended. - 10.
 If white or brightness is not at the target level, adjust the settings to achieve the target and allow the projector to re-stabilize for an additional three to five minutes.